tom-howard/ros/docs/com2009/assignment1/part6.md

 In this session you have learnt how to use data from a robot's camera to extract further information about its environment.
 The camera allows our robot to "see" and the information that we obtain from this device can allow us to develop more advanced robotic behaviours such as searching for objects, follow things or - conversely - moving away or avoiding them.
 You have learnt how to do some basic tasks with OpenCV, but this is a huge and very capable library of computer vision tools, and we encourage you to explore this further yourselves to enhance some of the basic principles that we have shown you today.

-### Saving your work {#backup}
+### WSL-ROS Managed Desktop Users: Save your work! {#backup}

-Remember, the work you have done in the WSL-ROS environment during this session **will not be preserved** for future sessions or across different University machines automatically!
-To save the work you have done here today you should now run the following script in any idle WSL-ROS Terminal Instance:
+Remember, to save the work you have done in WSL-ROS during this session so that you can restore it on a different machine at a later date.
+Run the following script in any idle WSL-ROS Terminal Instance now:

 ```bash
 wsl_ros backup
 ```

-This will export your home directory to your University U: Drive, allowing you to restore it again later.
+You'll then be able to restore it to a fresh WSL-ROS environment whenever you need it again (`wsl_ros restore`).